Quotes on “Children’s Effect on Marriage”

 • When a woman holds her children in higher regard than she does her husband, she is giving them an exaggerated sense of their own self-worth.
 They come to believe that they are more important than Dad and frequently see themselves as more important than others.
 (From the book The Politically Incorrect Wife by Nancy Cobb and Connie Grigsby)

 • “Too often when the children leave the nest, couples move from a child-focused marriage to an activity-focused marriage,” Claudia Arp said.
 “Community or church activities may now take up the time and energy formerly devoted to your children.
 Kids were buffers and unfortunately, these activities may still be buffers to a mutual partnership marriage.
 “Couples need to make the transition to a partner-focused relationship.”
-(From the article, “When the Kids Fly the Coop” by Linda Wessling, published in the Fifty Plus Advocate, January 11, 2001)
+(Linda Wessling, from the Fifty Plus Advocate article, “When the Kids Fly the Coop”)

 Some issues, of course, should be discussed only behind closed doors.
 These include issues young children can’t understand.
 Adult problems such as sex in marriage, financial trouble, and addictions should be discussed in private.
 Decide in advance with our spouse which subjects are “off-limits.”
 Focus on the Family counselor Jim Groesbeck adds this advice: